Nesterov Acceleration of Alternating Least Squares for Canonical Tensor Decomposition: Momentum Step Size Selection and Restart Mechanisms: Abstract

 \section{Abstract}

 \baselineskip=9pt We present Nesterov-type acceleration techniques for Alternating Least Squares (ALS) methods applied to canonical tensor decomposition.
-While Nesterov acceleration turns gradient descent into an optimal first-order method for convex problems by adding a \emph{momentum} term with a specific weight sequence, a direct application of this method and weight sequence to ALS results in erratic convergence behaviour or divergence.
-This is so because the tensor decomposition problem is non-convex and ALS is accelerated instead of gradient descent.
-We investigate how line search or restart mechanisms can be used to obtain effective acceleration.
-We first consider a cubic line search (LS) strategy for determining the momentum weight, showing numerically that the combined Nesterov-ALS-LS approach is competitive with or superior to other recently developed nonlinear acceleration techniques for ALS, including acceleration by nonlinear conjugate gradients (NCG) and LBFGS.
-As an alternative, we consider various restarting techniques, some of which are inspired by previously proposed restarting mechanisms for Nesterov's accelerated gradient method.
-We study how two key parameters, the momentum weight and the restart condition, should be set.
-Our extensive empirical results show that the Nesterov-accelerated ALS methods with restart can be dramatically more efficient than the stand-alone ALS or Nesterov accelerated gradient method, when problems are ill-conditioned or accurate solutions are required.
-The resulting methods perform competitively with or superior to existing acceleration methods for ALS, and additionally enjoy the benefit of being much simpler and easier to implement.
-On a large and ill-conditioned 71$\times$1000$\times$900 tensor consisting of readings from chemical sensors used for tracking hazardous gases, the restarted Nesterov-ALS method outperforms any of the existing methods by a large factor.
+While Nesterov acceleration turns gradient descent into an optimal first-order method for convex problems by adding a momentum term with a specific weight sequence, a direct application of this method and weight sequence to ALS results in erratic convergence behaviour.
+This is so because ALS is accelerated instead of gradient descent for our non-convex problem.
+Instead, we consider various restart mechanisms and suitable choices of momentum weights that enable effective acceleration.
+Our extensive empirical results show that the Nesterov-accelerated ALS methods with restart can be dramatically more efficient than the stand-alone ALS or Nesterov accelerated gradient methods, when problems are ill-conditioned or accurate solutions are desired.
+The resulting methods perform competitively with or superior to existing acceleration methods for ALS, including ALS acceleration by NCG, NGMRES, or LBFGS, and additionally enjoy the benefit of being much easier to implement.
+We also compare with Nesterov-type updates where the momentum weight is determined by a line search, which are equivalent or closely related to existing line search methods for ALS.
+On a large and ill-conditioned 71$\times$1000$\times$900 tensor consisting of readings from chemical sensors to track hazardous gases, the restarted Nesterov-ALS method shows desirable robustness properties and outperforms any of the existing methods we compare with by a large factor.
+There is clear potential for extending our Nesterov-type acceleration approach to accelerating other optimization algorithms than ALS applied to other non-convex problems, such as Tucker tensor decomposition.
+Our Matlab code is available at \url{https://github.com/hansdesterck/nonlinear-preconditioning-for-optimization}.